SiaZin/Telegram_Bot/README.md

 Noted that bot was able to handle only one user.

+### 5. Considering Webhook approach
+Polling approach worked well, but the bot asked for updates so frequently, that it looked like spamming Telegram API with requests.
+> getUpdates is a pull mechanism
+>
+> setWebhook is push

+I also had in mind, that my local computer will not do as a server for bot working at night (or if there is a problem with electricity in my region due to russian attacks).
+So I choosed to relocate to cloud - AWS Lightsail.

+Setting a webhook on a new server was quite challenging, as it requires a lot of details to consider.
+But I did it anyway :smile:
+### 6. Refactor to Webhook
+Here is an official [guide](https://core.telegram.org/bots/webhooks) for the start.
 FastAPI + Uvicorn to set up webhook communication with Telegram servers.
 Caddy webserver (reverse proxy) for securing HTTPS connections with Let's Encrypt certificates.
 AWS Lightsail server for reliable 24/7 deployment.